Glimpse of What is Inside

-Inlet and exhaust valves are used to control the regulate charge coming to engine for burning and exhaust gases going out from the cylinder respectively.
+Inlet and exhaust valves are used to control and regulate charge (or air) coming to engine for burning and exhaust gases going out from the cylinder respectively.

-A spark plug is a device used to initiate combustion with the help of a spark in SI (spark ignition) engines.
+A spark plug creates a spark which is used to initiate combustion in SI engines.
 Spark plug derives its power either from a battery or magneto.

 A connecting rod transfers reciprocatory motion from piston head to crank shaft, where it gets converted into rotary motion.
 Connecting rod has two ends small end and big end.
-Small end is connected to piston head with the help of gudgeon pin (explained below) and big end is connected with crankshaft with the help of crank-pin.
+Small end is connected to piston head with the help of gudgeon pin and big end is connected with crankshaft with the help of crank-pin.

-The torque provided by the engine is not uniform and is fluctuating in nature, to cater this problem a flywheel is used.
+Hence to deal with the problem of fluctuating load a flywheel is used.
+A flywheel is generally mounted on camshaft.
 It stores torque when its value is high and release it when its value is low in a cycle of operation.
 It acts as a torque buffer.